 Homeowners with sawtoothed grain beetles usually detect their presence when they find small beetles in pantry products or crawling on surfaces like counters or shelves.

+Inspection and cleaning are key steps in eliminating sawtoothed grain beetles.
 Insecticide application is the final step.
 The application should be made into cracks and crevices.
 The object is to eliminate any insects that might be hiding.
-To avoid misapplication, call the local pest control professional.
+To avoid misapplication, call your local pest control professional.

 The sawtoothed grain beetle is not attracted to light and it does not fly.What Do They Eat?